 A way to mix free time with group camaraderie, I was able to be on the road while breaking in my solo travel boots.
 While everything on a trip is pretty much organised, it is still authentic; a mix of slow travel, local encounters and a dash of comfort here and there.
 Importantly, a tour gives you the chance to learn from others while also having the liberty of free time to test the feeling of independent travel.

 While in Vietnam I had already decided where I would head to next, and returned home and booked a two-week trip to Northern India and the Golden Triangle.

-A way to minimise frustration and maximise on time in a place deemed difficult to travel…
+A small group tour can minimise frustration and maximise time in difficult places

 Before heading to China on a solo trip four years ago, I really wrestled with the idea of independent travel vs. a group tour.
 I’d heard from many people that outside of the Beijing-Xian-Chengdu-Shanghai route, it is very difficult to travel around China due to the language barrier and overwhelming size of the country.

 I had met travellers who had simply given up after a few weeks due to limited patience levels and an inability to cope with the extreme differences in culture; while some happily chose tours in order to bypass the difficulty.